State passes 700,000 cases with rise of 1,882; new deaths down to 10

 National

-Also, No. 11 Arizona reported 35 deaths, as well as an additional 459 cases.
-No. 24 Washington, the original epicenter in the United States, reported none.
+Also, No. 11 Arizona reported no deaths, as well as an additional 411 cases.
+No. 24 Washington, the original epicenter in the United States, reported none Saturday and Sunday.

 Worldwide

 Four European nations are in the top 11 as cases are surging on the continent.
-The United Kingdom reported 34 additional deaths for 41,971 in fifth place with the record daily high 1,172, as well as 6,042 cases, one day after a record 6,874.
+The United Kingdom reported 17 additional deaths for 41,988 in fifth place with the record daily high 1,172, as well as 5,693 cases, two days after a record 6,874.
 No. 6 Italy, which at one time was the world's epicenter and reached 919 in one day, reported 17 deaths.
-No. 8 France announced 39 deaths, as well as 14,412 cases, two days after a record 16,096.
-Spain reported no data and is in ninth place in deaths, just 468 behind France.
+No. 8 France announced 27 deaths, as well as 11,123 cases, three days after a record 16,096.
+Spain reported no data and is in ninth place in deaths, just 495 behind France.

-Sweden, which has been doing "herd immunity" with no lockdown, reported no data is at 5,880.
-Neighboring Norway reported no deaths to remain at 270, as well as 82 more cases.
+Sweden, which has been doing "herd immunity" with no lockdown, reported no data and is at 5,880.
+Neighboring Norway reported no deaths for the third day in a row to remain at 270, as well as 33 more cases.

 Scripps Only Content 2020